 The Centre makes available to the public the largest English-language library in suicide-related information.
-The Centre also develops publications and training curriculum in suicide prevention and offers training courses in suicide prevention.
+The Centre also develops publications and training curriculum in suicide prevention and offers training workshops in suicide prevention.
 The Centre's services are used by the public at large and particularly by social workers, educators, foster parents, and frontline care givers who work with populations most at risk of suicide.

-1. Significant accounting policies Basis of accounting These financial statements have been prepared in accordance with the Canadian accounting standards for not-for-profit organizations ("ASNPO").
+1. Significant accounting policies

+Basis of accounting

+These financial statements have been prepared in accordance with the Canadian accounting standards for not-for-profit organizations ("ASNPO").
 The financial statements have, in management's opinion, been properly prepared using careful judgment with reasonable limits of materiality and within the framework of the significant accounting policies.

-Use of estimates The preparation of financial statements in conformity with ASNPO requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
+Use of estimates

+The preparation of financial statements in conformity with ASNPO requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
 By their nature, these estimates are subject to measurement uncertainty.
 The effect of changes in such estimates on the financial statements in future periods could be significant.
 Changes in estimates are recognized in the period of determination.

+Cash

+Cash consists of balances with financial institutions.

+Inventory

-Cash Cash consists of balances with financial institutions.
-Inventory Inventory is measured at the lower of cost and net realizable value.
+Inventory is measured at the lower of cost and net realizable value.
 Cost is determined on an average cost basis.
 Cost includes all costs of books that are used in workshops and training programs.
-During the year, $$15,759$ (2021 - $$2,757$) of inventory was expensed to information services and $$3,910$ (2021 - $$9,850$) was expensed to purchased services.
+During the year, \$31,407 (2022 - \$15,759) of inventory was expensed to information services and \$1,969 (2022 - \$3,910) was expensed to program expenses.
 In establishing the appropriate inventory obsolescence allowance, management estimates the likelihood that inventory carrying costs will be affected by changes in market demand which would make the inventory on hand obsolete.

-1. Significant accounting policies (contin ued) Capital assets Capital assets are recorded at cost.
-The Centre provides for amortization using the straight-line method at rates designed to amortize the cost of the capital assets over their estimated useful lives.
-The annual amortization rates are as follows: AssetRateOffice equipment5 yearsComputer equipment5 yearsOffice equipment under capital lease5 years When a capital asset no longer has any long-term service potential to the Centre, the excess of its net carrying amount over any residual value is recognized as an expense in the statement of operations.
-Leases Leases are classified as either capital or operating leases.
-Leases that transfer substantially all of the benefits and inherent risks of ownership of property to the Centre are accounted for as capital leases.
-At the time a capital lease is entered into, an asset is recorded together with its related long-term obligation to reflect the acquisition and financing.
-Equipment recorded under capital leases is amortized on the same basis as described above.
-Payments under operating leases are expensed as incurred.
-Revenue recognition The Centre follows the deferral method of accounting for contributions.
-Externally restricted funding is recognized as revenue in the year in which the related expenses are incurred.
-Unrestricted funding and internally restricted funding are recognized as revenue received or receivable if the amount can be estimated and collection is reasonably assured.
-Revenue received in advance is deferred and recognized when the related products and services are provided.
-Training, certificate courses and publications revenue is recognized as revenue received or receivable if the amount can be estimated and collection is reasonably assured.
-Revenue received in advance is deferred and recognized when the related services are provided.
-Interest income is recognized as it is earned.
-Contributed materials and services The Centre receives various contributions in the form of materials and services that it uses to carry out its objectives.
-Due to the difficulty in determining the fair value of these materials and services, the Centre does not recognize the amounts in the financial statements.
-Deferred contributions The deferred contributions represent the unspent portion of externally restricted contributions.
-These amounts are recorded as liabilities as they are not recognized as revenue until the related expenses have occurred.